A look at the weather expected in battleground states on Election Day

 Arizona

-Phoenix and Tucson and many other regions of the state will see temperatures in the 60s to low 70s.
+Phoenix and Tucson and many other regions of the state will see temperatures in the 60s (15.6-20.6 C) to low 70s (low 20s C).
 Northern areas will see cooler temperatures.
 The state will largely be dry with only light precipitation possible near the Utah border.

 Georgia

-Temperatures in the mid 70s to 80s are expected in Georgia.
-Southwestern parts of the state could see light rainfall.
+Temperatures in the mid 70s (around 23 C) to 80s (high 20s C) are expected in Georgia.
+Southwestern parts of the state could see light rainfall late Tuesday.

 Michigan

-Temperatures will be above normal in Michigan with southern parts of the state in the 70s.
-Detroit could see temperatures in the high 70s.
+Temperatures will be above normal in Michigan with southern parts of the state in the 70s (21-26 C).
+Detroit could see temperatures in the high 70s (around 25 C).
 A few thunderstorms in lower Michigan are possible later in the day.
-The Upper Peninsula will see temperatures in the 50s and 60s and around 0.5 inches (1.3 centimeters) of rain.
+The Upper Peninsula will see temperatures in the 50s (10-15 C) and 60s (15.6-20.6 C) and around 0.5 inches (1.3 centimeters) of rain.

 Nevada

-Temperatures in the 60s are expected across the state.
-Las Vegas could approach 70 and Reno will be in the mid 50s.
-Temperatures will be in the 20s at higher elevations in the morning, warming up in the afternoon.
+Temperatures in the 60s (15.6-20.6 C) are expected across the state.
+Las Vegas could approach 70 (21 C) and Reno will be in the mid 50s (low teens C).
+Temperatures will be in the 20s (around minus 5 C) at higher elevations in the morning, warming up in the afternoon.

 North Carolina

-Temperatures in the mid 70s to 80s are expected with a few showers possible in western parts of the state.
+Temperatures in the mid 70s to 80s (mid 20s C) are expected with a few showers possible in western parts of the state.

 Pennsylvania

 No rainfall is expected in Pennsylvania.
-Temperatures will be in the 70s and nearing 80 in some western regions, including Pittsburgh.
+Temperatures will be in the 70s and nearing 80 (mid 20s C) in some western regions, including Pittsburgh.

 Wisconsin

-Much of central and eastern Wisconsin will be in the 60s.
-Temperatures will be closer to 45 or 50 degrees near the Minnesota border.
+Much of central and eastern Wisconsin will be in the 60s (15.6-20.6 C).
+Temperatures will be closer to 45 or 50 degrees (around 8 C) near the Minnesota border.
 Conditions will be wet throughout the day.
 The northern half of the state could see around 0.5 inches (1.3 centimeters) of rain with less expected in the southern half.

 Weather across the country